dirk/hummingbird/doc/Specification.md

 ## Variables

 There are two types of variable definitions: `var` and `let`.
-The former declares a mutable variable in the scope.
-The latter declares an immutable variable in the scope.
+The former declares a **mutable** variable in the scope.
+The latter declares an **immutable** variable in the scope.

 Immutability is checked at only the reference level.
 (It ensures that the variable will always refer to the same thing; however mutating functions of that thing can still occur!)
-Furthermore this checking happens only at compile time.
+Furthermore, this checking happens only at compile time.

 <spec name="variables">
 ```hb